|Archimedes' Square, "Stomachion":

 Archimedes' Square consists of 14 polygons of varying sizes and shapes dissected from a 12x12 square grid as shown above.
 Historical writings have recorded 18 shapes to solve with the pieces that form the square.
 The other 17 are illustrated below.
 More have been discovered since then.

 We thank Joe Marasco for suggesting this puzzle to us and for supplying many of the research references.
 It's the crown jewel in our Treasured Oldies collection.
 Joe also instigated the search for the full solution count and offered a bounty to the first solver.
 The winner was Bill Cutler in November 2003; he used a computer program he had written for a similar challenge, and it came up with the answer of 536 solutions, the first time this knowledge has been found in over 2200 years.
 Hurray, Bill!
 Read more about this story in our journal, The Life of Games.
+The BBC had a wonderful documentary about it, too, that's no longer on the air.
+Here's a transcript.

 The classic shapes to make: